Chords + Lyrics | Everybody’s Talkin’ (capo 4)

 | Dm7 G7 | Dm7 G7 | Cmaj13 G6 | Cmaj13 G6 |

-The fast picking is challenging but once you’ve got the patterns down it’s like anything else, you just need to practise it, and the speed comes after a few days.
+The fast picking is challenging, but once you’ve got the patterns down, it’s just like anything else—you practise, and the speed comes after a few days.

-Everybody’s Talkin’s chorus is chords II – V, followed by a descending movement over chord I (C), like this:
+The chorus of Everybody’s Talkin’ follows II – V, leading into a descending movement over I (C), like this:

 ||: Dm (Dmmaj7) | G7 G13 |